anira-project/anira/docs/sphinx/usage.rst

   ``ANIRA_MISS_HOLD_LAST`` repeats the last output, ``ANIRA_MISS_ZEROS`` delivers silence.
 - **Wait ratio.** ``wait_ratio`` is the fraction of the block period the real-time thread may spend waiting for a result in the ``_wait`` entry points; ``0`` (the default) never waits.
+- **Ring dtype.** ``contract.hard_ring_dtype("audio_in", ANIRA_DTYPE_I16)``
+  (``anira_contract_hard_set_ring_dtype``) names the element type of the host's samples for one tensor, by the tensor's canonical name: the ring holds exactly that type, the Hard entries copy without conversion, and the pre- and post-processor convert between the ring dtype and the spec's dtype (the model's) on the inference thread.
+Per tensor, so an input and an output may differ; every tensor never set uses ``ANIRA_DTYPE_F32``.
+In this pre-release the value is stored only: the bridge to the 2.x runtime accepts float32 alone.

 An **Async** contract (the ``anira::Async`` aggregate: an optional ``deadline``, ``on_late``, ``priority``, ``lanes``, ``max_in_flight``, ``delivery``) describes jobs without a real-time